SandZn/brisky-class/README.md

     other: {
       class: {
         useKey: true, // property forces use of a key
-        val: 'some-class' // → className 'other some-class' }
+        val: 'some-class' // → className "other some-class" }
     }
   })